 Reputable clinics will include any check-up in the periods after the surgery as part of the laser eye surgery cost.
 Always be clear what your quote includes before you sign up for your procedure.
-For those of you worrying ‘how long will laser eye surgery last‘, you will be pleased to learn that it is a permanent correction treatment in the majority of cases.
+For those of you worrying ‘how long laser eye surgery will last‘, you will be pleased to learn that the correction is permanent in the majority of cases.

 Operating a one price fits all system for surgery is a little bit complicated.
 Prior to an individual consultation, the surgeon has no idea of the extent of your vision problems.
 When assessing pricing you need to know what you are quoted prior to an assessment is the price you will pay for the procedure i.e. is it fixed?